mastaal/parlhist/README.md

 * **Extendible**: `parlhist` can be easily extended, as it is based on the [Django web framework](https://www.djangoproject.com/).
 Data can be easily queried using the Django database-abstraction API, new experiments can be added as new Django commands, or you could even add a complete interactive web-interface to your experiment.
 * **Free and open source**: `parlhist` is available under the European Union Public License v1.2 (EUPL-1.2) or any later version.
 You can use, study, share and change `parlhist` for any goal.
 If you share your changes to `parlhist`, you must share these under the EUPL-1.2 or any later version of this license.
 [Please consult the full license for more information](/LICENSE).
 * **Automatic memoization** of crawling results: remote data is saved locally in a raw form.
 When developing `parlhist`, this allows you to quickly rebuild your local database without sending a lot of outbound network requests.
+* **Export data to OpenSearch**: you can automatically export data from `parlhist` to an [OpenSearch](https://opensearch.org/) instance, so that you can use [OpenSearch Dashboards](https://docs.opensearch.org/docs/latest/about/) to interact with the data collected via parlhist, or to use the advanced search endpoints provided by OpenSearch to interact with this data.

 ## Setting up parlhist to develop and run your own experiments